com-480-data-visualization/data-visualization-project-2021-itv/Milestone2/README.md

 ![web-chart](../website/src/assets/images/web-chart.png)

 ### PP scores visualisation
 The figure below displays the probability that the player reaches a certain score on a given beatmap.
 This plot may also be very useful to evaluate the difficulty of the beatmap.
-The user of our website will be able to select the beatmap (by ID) and get such a plot for this beatmap.
+The user of our website will be able to select the beatmap (by ID) and get such a plot for this beatmap as well as other relevant information.
 ![scores](../website/src/assets/images/scores.png)

 ### Player skill improvement